Same parsing tech Fortune 500 ATS systems use

 Should I include a summary on my career change resume?

-Yes, but make it keyword-focused.
-Use the first two sentences to state your target role and include two to three specific keywords from the job description.
-Avoid narrative career change storytelling in the summary, which reads well to humans but contributes little to ATS keyword scoring.
+Yes, but keep it keyword-focused.
+State your target role and include two to three keywords from the job description.
+Avoid narrative storytelling, which contributes little to ATS scoring.

 Need an ATS-friendly resume template for your career change?